FaceTime Like A Pro (eBook)

 Once you delete DMG files, you’ll free up some space from System Data in Storage.

-You may have forgotten to delete dated and temporary files besides DMG files.
+You may have forgotten to delete dated and temporary files, in addition to DMG files.

 Go through your Documents, Pictures, Movies, and Downloads folders to see if you’ve such files, and delete them if you think they’re unnecessary.

-If you think a few are important, you can move those files to an external drive or upload them to a cloud storage, such as Google Drive, iCloud, Dropbox, etc.
+If you think a few are important, you can move those files to an external drive or upload them to a cloud storage service, such as Google Drive, iCloud, or Dropbox.

-Browser extensions, plug-ins, or add-ons might help ease your tasks but take up space in the System Data of your Mac.
+Browser extensions, plug-ins, or add-ons might help ease your tasks, but they can take up space in your Mac’s System Data.

 To regain the space, uninstall browser extensions, add-ons, or plug-ins from your Mac.
 Here’s how you can do it in different browsers: